 It is normal for your breasts to feel tender and sensitive, and your nipples may feel slightly numb; these sensations should subside on their own.
 Pain medication can be prescribed to help alleviate discomfort.
 Although you may not feel up to it, walking is important to prevent blood clots.

 You will not be able to shower for 2 days; sponge baths are okay.
 When sleeping, keep your head and back elevated.
 You will most likely return to work and social activities in about two weeks.
 Do not partake in strenuous activity for at least 3-4 weeks to ensure proper healing; rest is the key to a full, successful recovery.
 After you are fully recovered, women often experience a great increase in self-esteem and self-confidence when they find that their clothes fit much better and they are able to exercise worry free and pain free.

-The cost of your breast reduction will depend on the extent of your macromastia, and vary if you undergo additional or ancillary procedures.
-We will gladly provide you with a quote during your private consultation.
+The cost of your breast reduction procedure will depend on your specific case and if you opt to receive additional treatments or procedures.
+Please feel free to schedule a private consultation to receive a quote.